Course Details

 Program Highlights

-- explorations of Athens, examining the city’s historic preservation and development, the pedestrianization of the central city, and visits to historical sites and museums;
+- The program involves several parts: 1) explorations of historic Athens, examining the city’s historic preservation and development, the pedestrianization of the central city, and visits to historical sites and museums; 2) island hopping to study and contrast traditional hilltop settlement villages in the Aegean’s Cycladic Islands and the consideration of the impacts of globalization on these island communities.

 Expectations of Participants

-Activities include visits to museums, cultural sites, swimming, and hiking to and around medieval hilltop villages, which do not provide for reasonable accommodations.
-With or without reasonable accommodations, students must be able to: sit and/or walk for eight hours/day, walk for hours at a time in warm weather, climb stairs, and stand for prolonged periods.
+Activities include visits to museums, cultural sites, swimming, hiking to and around medieval hilltop villages, which do not provide for reasonable accommodations.
+Must be able to: walk for hours at a time in warm weather, climb stairs and stand for prolonged periods.

 Periodic refrigeration provided in many, but not all of our accommodations.
 Durations of traveling with no refrigeration available.